dvirtayeb/Until-Championship/README.md

 by get the points of the teams and return the winner.

-kind of game you can play:
+kind of game that you can play:
 * Tennis
 * Basketball
 * Soccer